vrsarin/imiexer/README.md

 “A lightweight, Python-native mocking engine designed for intelligent testing, seamless integration, and future-ready extensibility.”

-## What is imiexer?
+## About

 imiexer is a flexible, pluggable mock server framework for Python services — designed to bridge the feature gaps left by traditional mocking tools across languages and ecosystems.

-While imiexer is not a port or rewrite of existing tools, we acknowledge the excellence of Java-based tools like WireMock, Hoverfly, and others that have set strong foundations in the service mocking domain. imiexer draws inspiration from these tools and aims to bring their best ideas into the Python ecosystem — with an emphasis on simplicity, integration, extensibility, and a true shift-left approach.
+While imiexer is not a port or rewrite of existing tools, we acknowledge the excellence of Java-based tools like WireMock, Hoverfly, and others that have set strong foundations in the service mocking domain. imiexer draws inspiration from these tools and aims to bring their best ideas into the Python ecosystem — with an emphasis on simplicity, integration, extensibility, and a true **Shift-Left Approach**.

 It delivers a clean developer experience, deep test integration, and smart OpenAPI-aware mocking, while remaining fully extensible for advanced use cases like:

+### 🛠 Use Cases

+1. Simulate upstream services during local dev
+1. Run unit and integration tests against predictable mocks
+1. Build OpenAPI-driven mocking setups
+1. Replay recorded interactions in CI pipelines
 1. Mocking services during unit testing
 1. Acting as a recorder during contract testing
 1. Supporting component-level testing
 1. Enabling behavior-driven service emulation

-## Why imiexer?
+1. Extend via plugins for contract verification or stateful testing

+> _imiexer_ is not a port or fork of any tool existing but derives its lot of inspirations from various tools to build a single tool that can fit in any python testing framework. _imiexer_ may not implement any feature that does not truly required for service mocking and dependent processes.
+Instead will provide ability to extend and create capabilties that may benefit from a Service Mocking Tool.

+### Our Inspirations

-`Lightweight Python simplicity and powerful mocking — with a true shift-left approach.`
+> Lightweight Python simplicity and powerful mocking — with a true **Shift-Left Approach**.

+We started with a simple goal to build a Python-Native service mocking tool that can integrate with modern testing tools like

 - ✔️ **Lightweight & Python-native** — No Java, no containers, and zero external runtimes required
 - ✔️ **Multi-service mocking** — Run multiple providers in parallel with isolated behaviors